See what the IHS Markit Score report has to say about Xperi Corp.

 - ETFs holding this stock are seeing positive inflows

-Short interest is low for XPER with fewer than 5% of shares on loan.
-Additionally, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on December 26.
+Short interest is moderate for XPER with between 5 and 10% of shares outstanding currently on loan.
+This represents an increase in short interest as investors who seek to profit from falling equity prices added to their short positions on December 31.

 ETF/Index ownership | Positive